msabab/msabab/README.md

 I specialize in React, Next.js, TypeScript, and modern frontend architecture, but I enjoy working across the stack when it helps deliver better products.

-My focus is on creating fast, intuitive, and scalable experiences—bridging product thinking, UX, engineering, and AI-assisted development.
+My focus is on creating fast, intuitive, and scalable experiences; bridging product thinking, UX, engineering, and AI-assisted development.

 ### What I care about
 - Building products, not just features